 - Release Date

-After witnessing the murder of her mother and Columbian drug lord hitman father by the hands of competitor Don Luis (Beto Benites) and his goon, Marco (Jordi Molla), the 9-year-old Cataleya (Amandla Stenberg) escapes in a mediocre parkour chase sequence on the rooftops of Bogota.
+After witnessing the murder of her mother and Columbian drug lord hitman father at the hands of competitor Don Luis (Beto Benites) and his goon, Marco (Jordi Molla), the 9-year-old Cataleya (Amandla Stenberg) escapes in a mediocre parkour chase sequence on the rooftops of Bogota.
 She makes her way to Chicago and takes refuge with her uncle Emilio (Cliff Curtis), a gangster who values family.
 She insists on getting revenge and that Emilio train her to be a killer, and he agrees on the condition that she goes to school.
 Cut to 15 years later, by which this time Cataleya (now played by Avatar star Zoe Saldana) has accumulated a hit list of twenty or more kills—all very bad people, and all meant to draw out Don Luis, who has since gone into hiding under CIA protection.

 A normal life with her casual boyfriend Danny (Michael Vartan), who until recently she has used for sex, never seemed feasible.
-But suddenly Danny wants to talk and Cataleya begins to feel something beneath her cold exterior.
+But suddenly, Danny wants to talk and Cataleya begins to feel something beneath her cold exterior.
 Uh-oh.
-Meanwhile, flavorless FBI Special Agent Ross (Lennie James) is hot on his suspect’s trail, but refuses to believe the killer is a woman, because no woman could ever do what this killer has done.
+Meanwhile, flavorless FBI Special Agent Ross (Lennie James) is hot on his suspect’s trail but refuses to believe the killer is a woman, because no woman could ever do what this killer has done.
 (Clearly, Agent Ross hasn’t seen Besson’s La Femme Nikita or The Fifth Element.)
-But he’s got to find the killer, because that’s what FBI agents do, so he asks the press to distribute her signature: a Cattletya orchid drawn on each victim’s chest in black lipstick.
+But he’s got to find the killer because that’s what FBI agents do, so he asks the press to distribute her signature: a Cattletya orchid drawn on each victim’s chest in black lipstick.
 When Don Luis sees this, he sends out his thugs to search for Cataleya, putting her few dear associates and family members in harm’s way.

 The only obvious cliché missing from the overcooked Colombiana is an androgynous female villainess to rival Saldana (in the 1980s, such a role would have been played by Brigitte Nielsen).
 Though he avoids this bit of formula, there aren’t too many other clichés Megaton (a ridiculous self-appointed moniker) doesn’t employ.
-Action scenes adopt that familiar, over-edited, shaky-cam style that has spread like a disease through the majority today’s action movies, and cuts have a Man on Fire strobe effect that might cause an epileptic seizure.
+Action scenes adopt that familiar, over-edited, shaky-cam style that has spread like a disease through the majority of today’s action movies, and cuts have a Man on Fire strobe effect that might cause an epileptic seizure.
 Everything that you expect to happen does, but the result is certainly more watchable than the majority of Besson-produced actioners, and will no doubt provide some mild diversion for action junkies.